CMU-17-356/cmu-17-356.github.io/docs/overview.md

 - **A project.** During this course, you will develop an idea for a startup company from start to finish.
 You will work in teams to develop the startup's idea, understand its market, develop a prototype implementation, and learn to pitch the idea to recruit collaborators and raise funding.
 Most of this work will be structured as a series of Agile-style sprints, to simulate as much as possible the real startup experience.

 There will be no exams.
 The final exam day will be used for final project presentations.

+!!!
+Note "Travel"
+    Do not plan any travel at the end of Spring 2026 semester until you find out when the final will be.
+You must attend the final presentation to receive credit for this class.